Super Singer (Tamil TV series): Season synopsis

+History

-Season 1
+Super Singer season 1

-The first season premiered on 28 April 2006, with a series of episodes which telecast auditions for the show.
+The first season premiered on 28 April 2006, with a series of episodes which telecasted auditions for the show.
 Auditions were held across the state of Tamil Nadu in the cities of Coimbatore, Chennai, and Madurai.
 Performances by auditioning contestants were judged by singers S. P. Sailaja, Jency, Malaysia Vasudevan, Sirkazhi Sivachidambaram, Mahathi, and music director D. Imman.

 The show was hosted by playback singer Chinmayi.
-Later stages of the competition were held at a specially designed studio set, and performances were judged by a panel of permanent judges consisting of playback singers Anuradha Sriram, Srinivas, and P. Unnikrishnan.
+Later stages of the competition were held at a specially designed studio set, and performances were judged by a panel of permanent judges consisting of playback singers Anuradha Sriram, P. Unnikrishnan, and Srinivas.
 Contestants were eliminated during the competition, and finalists received special training from voice expert Ananth Vaidyanathan in the final stages of the competition.

 Season 1 title winner Nikhil Mathew was formally introduced as a playback singer after he sang the song "Enadhuyire" in the Tamil film Bheema for music director, Harris Jayaraj.
 Season 1 runner up and viewer's choice, Anitha V. (now known as Anitha Karthikeyan) was formally introduced as a playback singer in the Tamil film Marudhamalai by music director D. Imman.

-Season 2
+Super Singer season 2

-The second season was premiered on 7 July 2008; It held a series of episodes that telecast auditions for the show.
+The second season premiered on 7 July 2008; It held a series of episodes that telecast auditions for the show.
 Auditions for the show, which commenced on 27 June 2008, were held across three cities in the state of Tamil Nadu.
 Performances by auditioning contestants were judged by playback singers S. P. Sailaja and Srilekha Parthasarathy in the city of Coimbatore, Sunitha Sarathy and Deepan Chakravarthy in the city of Chennai, as well as Mahathi and Mathangi in the city of Trichy.

 Playback singer Chinmayi returned as a permanent host of the show up to and including 21 January 2009, following which she left the show much to the disappointment of many fans of the show.
-She was replaced by a duo, singer-actor Yugendran and his wife Malini for the remainder of the show in 2009.
+She was replaced by a duo, singer-actor Yugendran and his wife, Malini, for the remainder of the show in 2009.
 Playback singers P. Unnikrishnan and Srinivas returned as permanent judges of the show, and a new permanent judge, playback singer Sujatha replaced Anuradha Sriram (who instead appeared as a guest judge through the season).
 Contestants were eliminated during the competition, and finalists received special training from voice expert Ananth Vaidyanathan in the final stages of the competition.

-Ajeesh won the competition and was chosen by Yuvan Shankar Raja to sing the song Idhu Varai for the soundtrack of Tamil film, Goa.
+The Grand Finale was held on 3 June 2009 at YMCA Royapettah, Chennai.
+At the finals, Ajeesh won the competition and was chosen by Yuvan Shankar Raja to sing the song Idhu Varai for the soundtrack of Tamil film, Goa.